Religion in Kollam District: Mata Amritanandamayi

 World famous spiritual Guru Mata Amritanandamayi has her ashram set near the Arabian sea at Amritapuri in Karunagappalli taluk of Kollam district.
 Parayakadavu, a coastal village near Karunagapally, is the birthplace of Mata Amritanandamayi and is the headquarters of her Math.
 Thirumullavarom Temple is the most famous temple in Kollam situated near the Arabian Sea where thousands used to come annually for performing Vavu Bali.

 Muslim worship

-Muslims form 19.3% of the population of Kollam district.
-The most important mosques include:
+Islam is a religion that is followed by 19.3% of the population of Kollam district.
+It is the only district south of Malabar region where Muslims outnumber Christians.
+More than 94% of Muslims of Kollam are Sunni.
+There is no significant Shia population.
+However there is presence of Ahmadiyya muslims in Kollam and Karunagappalli.

+In Kollam dargah influence (mayyath worship) from Tamil Nadu has a strong presence.
+There is rise of orthodoxy following rise of Salafism from late 1980's.